Serverless architecture done right: How to build event-driven architectures

 What is a true serverless architecture?

-A true serverless architecture is more than just a buzzword— it follows specific design principles that ensure scalability, efficiency, and cost optimization.
+A true serverless architecture is not just a buzzword.
+It follows specific design principles that ensure scalability, efficiency, and cost optimization.

 Many developers associate serverless with AWS Lambda, but a well-designed serverless system should be event-driven, stateless, and fully managed without relying on always-running compute instances.